SnTa2019/Semi-Supervised-Clustering-via-Nonsmooth-Optimization/Adaptive SSC (A-SSC) algorithm/Code/ReadMe.txt

 !*************************************************************************

-!*     Robust piecewise linear L1-regression via nonsmooth optimization  *
-!*     in data sets with outliers
-!*                                                                       *
+!*     Nonsmooth Optimization Based Model and Algorithm for              * !*     Semi-supervised Clustering                                        *

-!*     written by Napsu Karmitsa                                         *
+!*     written by Adil Bagirov                                           *

-!*                                                                       *

-!*     The software is free for academic teaching and research           *

-!*     purposes but we ask you to refer the appropriate references       *

-!*     given below, if you use it.                                       *
+!*     The software is free for academic teaching and research           * !*     purposes but we ask you to refer the appropriate references       * !*     given below, if you use it.                                       *

 !*************************************************************************
-!*     Codes included:
-!*
-!*
-!*     Main.py            - Main program for A-PWLR.
-!*     user_init.py       - Initialization of parameters for A-PWLR and AggSub.
-!*     config.py          - Global parameters and constants.
-!*     functions.py       - Computation of DC components f_1 and f_2 and their subgradients for the PWLR-L1 problem.
-!*     aggsub-py          - Aggregate subgradient method.